No. 7 Mississippi State rallies past Georgia 80-71

 Georgia (11-5, 2-1) trailed 42-33 at halftime, but pulled within 59-57 by the end of the third quarter.
 Georgia went ahead 64-63 early in the fourth quarter after Taja Cole made a layup while being fouled and also made the free throw.

-But the opportunity for an upset faded with poor shot selection in the final minutes.
-The Bulldogs‘ 22 turnovers were also a problem.
+But the opportunity for an upset faded with some rushed possessions in the final minutes.
+The Bulldogs’ 22 turnovers were also a problem.

+“We just went cold,” Georgia coach Joni Taylor said.
+“I can think of two shots that were quick shots, but I don’t even know if they were bad shots.
+We got some good looks, they just didn’t go in.”

 Caliya Robinson led Georgia with 26 points on 11-of-20 shooting.